 Structure and content

 The MSc course at the Institute of Aquaculture is highly modularised and is designed to give considerable flexibility for learning, while maintaining a high standard of training.
 This structure allows students to make more subject choices which will benefit their future career and also have greater flexibility of learning over time.
-There are a number of degree outcomes available.
+There is a number of degree outcomes available.
 These differ primarily in their defined path of required modules; specialised outcomes have more compulsory modules where the Sustainable Aquaculture degree has greater choice.
 The degree outcomes are:

 - Master of Science/Postgraduate Diploma/Postgraduate Certificate in Sustainable Aquaculture